sshahidul29/Supply-Chain-Data-Modernization/README.md

 ## Overview
 The primary goal of this project is to help our retail client to use data for better decision-making.
-We have built a strong data system that includes an Operational Data Store (ODS) and a Data Warehouse.
 This project includes the tasks of combining, refining, and organizing data, developing analytical models, and showcasing the outcomes in a user-friendly manner using data visualizations and dashboards.

 ## Achievement
 - A robust Operational Data Store (ODS) and Data Warehouse were developed to meet the business needs.